 - ISM- New York Index For January (pending): Last month’s reading came in at 869.0.
-The reading came in at 866.9 and there was no impact to February 2020 mortgage rates.
+The reading came in at 866.9 and there was no impact on February 2020 mortgage rates.

 - Factory Orders for December (pending): The previous report showed a decline of -0.7%.
-Factory orders increased by 1.8% and like the ISM report, there was no impact to February 2020 mortgage rates.
+Factory orders increased by 1.8% and like the ISM report, there was no impact on February 2020 mortgage rates.